alexanderwelbourne/alexanderwelbourne.github.io/src/content/legal/privacy.md

 1. Access your data
 2. Rectify inaccurate data
-3. Erase your data (“right to be forgotten”)
+3. Erase your data ("right to be forgotten")
 4. Restrict or object to processing
 5. Data portability
-6. Lodge a complaint with the UK Information Commissioner’s Office (ico.org.uk)
+6. Lodge a complaint with the UK Information Commissioner's Office (ico.org.uk)

 I will respond within one calendar month.